ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 mp_weapons_allow_smgs | sv, cl, rep, release | Default: -1<br>Determines which team, if any, can purchase SMGs. -1 = any; 0 = non; 2 = Ts; 3 = CTs.
-mp_weapons_allow_typecount | sv, cl, rep, release | Default: 5<br>Determines how many purchases of each weapon type allowed per player per round (0 to disallow purchasing, -1 to have no limit). mp_weapons_allow_zeus | sv, cl, rep, release | Default: 1<br>Determines how many Zeus purchases a player can make per round (0 to disallow, -1 to have no limit). mp_weapons_glow_on_ground | sv, cl, rep, release | Default: false<br>If this convar is set, weapons on the ground will have a glow around them. mp_weapons_max_gun_purchases_per_weapon_per_match | sv, cl, rep, release | Default: -1<br>Max number of times a player may purchase any weapon per match mp_weaponstay | sv, nf | Default: false<br>
+mp_weapons_allow_typecount | sv, cl, rep, release | Default: 5<br>Determines how many purchases of each weapon type allowed per player per round (0 to disallow purchasing, -1 to have no limit). mp_weapons_allow_zeus | sv, cl, rep, release | Default: 1<br>Determines how many Zeus purchases a player can make per round (0 to disallow, -1 to have no limit). mp_weapons_max_gun_purchases_per_weapon_per_match | sv, cl, rep, release | Default: -1<br>Max number of times a player may purchase any weapon per match mp_weaponstay | sv, nf | Default: false<br>
 mp_win_panel_display_time | sv, cl, rep, release | Default: 3<br>The amount of time to show the win panel between matches / halfs